-This one-year program gives adults with intellectual and/or developmental disabilities the opportunity to earn a proficiency-based certificate in a college setting.
+This one-year to two-year program gives adults with intellectual and/or developmental disabilities the opportunity to earn a proficiency-based certificate in a college setting.
 The unique, non-credit program gives students the opportunity to learn academic and vocational skills alongside traditional students pursuing similar vocational interests.
 Students are also provided the opportunity to learn important social and “soft” skills that are pivotal for employment.

 Who can apply?

-The Oasis Program is geared toward adults ages 18 and up with documented intellectual and/or developmental disabilities.
-Students who attend the Oasis Program typically had an IEP or 504 Plan in school.
+The OASIS Program is geared toward adults ages 18 and up with documented intellectual and/or developmental disabilities.
+Students who attend the OASIS Program typically had an IEP or 504 Plan in school.
 They do not meet the general admissions requirements for Mercyhurst University’s traditional degree or certificate programs – or they feel strongly that they would not be successful in pursuing such a degree.

 Participants need to have some basic math and reading skills and be able to perform all physical lab and related tasks safely.
 Participants must have some form of functional communication that they can engage in within a variety of environments.
 Successful participants will also have developed ways to appropriately manage their behavior in stressful or unexpected situations.
 Participants need to be able to manage themselves appropriately when left unattended.